anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar possesses its own EE certificate and corresponding private key for authenticating and signing.
 It MUST use the same certificate/credentials for authentication in the TLS session with a Registrar-Agent and for signing artifacts for that Registrar-Agent and its pledges (see {{rcv_artifact}}).
-Overall, this may have operational implications when the registrar is part of a scalable framework as described in {{Section 1.3.1 of ?I-D.richardson-anima-registrar-considerations}}.

-According to {{Section 5.3 of !RFC8995}}, the domain registrar performs the pledge authorization for bootstrapping within its domain based on the Pledge Voucher-Request.
+According to {{Section 5.3 of !RFC8995}}, a domain registrar performs the pledge authorization for bootstrapping within its domain based on the Pledge Voucher-Request.
 For this, it MUST possess the IDevID trust anchor(s) (i.e., root or issuing CA certificate(s)) of the pledge vendor(s)/manufacturer(s).
 This behavior is retained in BRSKI-PRM.